Sports Odds API : Compare Betting Odds APIs

 Most sports odds APIs cover major American sports (NFL, NBA, MLB, NHL, NCAAF, NCAAB) and popular international sports like Soccer, Tennis, MMA, Cricket, Rugby, Golf, and Esports.
 Coverage varies by provider—some focus on US sportsbooks and markets, while others specialize in international bookmakers and leagues.
 Check each provider's sport list in our comparison directory.

 Yes, several sports odds APIs provide live (in-play) odds that update in real-time as games progress.
-Providers like SportsGamesOdds, OddsJam, and others offer WebSocket connections for sub-second updates or fast polling endpoints.
+Several providers offer WebSocket connections for sub-second updates or fast polling endpoints.
 Live odds are typically more expensive than pregame data due to infrastructure requirements.
 Learn more about live odds APIs →

 Some sports odds APIs include player proposition bets (player props), but this is typically a premium feature requiring paid plans.
 Player props include markets like points scored, rebounds, assists, passing yards, touchdowns, home runs, and strikeouts across NFL, NBA, MLB, NHL, and Soccer.
 Check our player props API guide for providers offering this data.

 Yes, several providers offer permanent free tiers with 100-500 API requests per month.
-The-Odds-API provides 500 free requests monthly, while others offer time-limited free trials (7-30 days) with full feature access.
+Some providers offer up to 500 free requests monthly, while others offer time-limited free trials (7-30 days) with full feature access.
 Free tiers are excellent for development, testing, prototyping, and small-scale projects.
 See all free options →

 REST APIs require you to repeatedly request data (polling), which can have 5-60 second delays between updates.
 WebSocket APIs maintain a persistent connection where the server pushes odds changes to you instantly (often under 1 second).
 WebSockets are essential for live betting, arbitrage detection, and other time-sensitive applications, but typically cost more than REST-only access.